 Dawn T. Robinson is Professor of Sociology and Fellow in the Owens Institute of Behavioral Research at the University of Georgia where she founded and co-directs the Laboratory for the Study of Social Interaction and the Computational Social Science Work Group.
-Dr. Robinson received her Ph.D. in Sociology from Cornell University and held a postdoctoral fellowship in Normal and Abnormal Group Processes at Stanford University.
+Dr. Robinson received her Ph.D. in Sociology from Cornell University and held an NIMH postdoctoral fellowship in Normal and Abnormal Group Processes at Stanford University.
 Prior to coming to the University of Georgia, Dr. Robinson taught at the University of Iowa and at Louisiana State University.

 Dr. Robinson's research examines how macro-level social structures are produced, conserved, and altered during face-to-face interaction.
 In particular, she works with formal theories of identity and emotion that model the link between structure, culture, and individual social action and experience.
 Much of Dr. Robinson's work involves testing these theories using experimental methods.